 Dynamic Coefficient Of Friction (DCOF):

 A newer method for measuring slip resistance, this metric and rating is highly recognized as the most accurate within the world of tile.
 With DCOF, slip resistance is measured in a way that incorporates the average human stride.
 This is especially helpful and crucial for choosing tiles in wet areas, such as pools.

-Tried & True Tile Suppliers
+Westside Tile & Stone, Your Tried & True Tile Supplier

 Do you have additional questions about the main differences between commercial and residential tile?
 At Westside Tile And Stone, we’ll help you choose the best performing and longest lasting tile for either your home or commercial space.
-We believe tile design should fuse ultimate beauty and function effortlessly.
+We believe tile design should fuse the ultimate beauty and function effortlessly.
 Contact our team today to get started on your tile adventure!
 (818) 704-9222